bwoodsend/polycotylus/README.rst

 Development status
 ..................

-This project is not considered production ready.
-It is not available on PyPI nor is its documentation on readthedocs.
-To use this project as it is right now, you will have to install ``polycotylus`` from version control and build the documentation from source:
+This project is still fairly work in progress.
+It is not available on PyPI.
+To use this project as it is right now, you will have to install ``polycotylus`` from version control (instructions below).
+It does have documentation but that documentation is not on readthedocs – you'll have to build that from source too:

 .. code-block:: bash